telerik/fiddler-everywhere-docs/rules-presets/block-and-allow-lists/block-traffic-from-specific-processes.md

 # Blocking Traffic from Specific Processes

-With Fiddler Everywhere, you can create a rule that automatically blocks traffic from any matched processes by forcibly closding the ongoing HTTP connection.
+With Fiddler Everywhere, you can create a rule that automatically blocks traffic from any matched processes by forcibly closing the ongoing HTTP connection.

 ## Creating a "Block Traffic from Specific Processes" Rule